hyunjongL/cs494_project/README.md

 https://github.com/naver/ngrinder/wiki/_history
 -The codes were out of the code section of markdown.
-I corrected the code sections so the readers can read the wiki comfortably-
+I corrected the code sections so the readers can read the wiki comfortably

 https://github.com/naver/nbase-arc/graphs/contributors
--Corrected typos in the readme
+*-Corrected typos in the readme

 nGrinder wiki: markdown syntax corrected